ansfl/Learning-Based-MEMS-Gyrocompassing/README.md

 ## Citation

-Would appreciate the users stars (on this repo) and citation of our article as:
+The authors would appreciate the users stars (on this repo) and citation of our article as well via:
 ```
-@article{shurin2022autonomous,
+@article{engelsman2023learning,
   title={Learning-based-Gyrocompassing},
   author={Engelsman, Daniel, and, Klein, Itzik},
   journal={ArXiv},